We are now accepting BERRY tokens

 |Other||1 to 81|

 Phoenix is more affordable than many major U.S. cities, studios start around $600.
 Remember, Phoenix gets hot, over 100 degrees in the summer, so you’ll need air conditioning.
 Since you’ll be using it a lot, try to find an apartment with utilities included.
 Filter your search by amenities and select it from the list.
-You can also search for balconies, in-unit washer and dryer, gym, parking, or anything else you need.
+You can also search for balconies, in-unit washer, and dryer, gym, parking, or anything else you need.
 Are you a student?
 Check out off-campus apartments in the ASU and University of Phoenix areas for rent — you can apply with your roommates online.
 Looking for different kinds of listing?
 Search thousands of long-term condos, houses, and apartments in Phoenix for rent.
 Filter by property type.
 Search 2, 3 and 4 bedroom properties in Phoenix.
 Got fur babies?
-We’ve got you covered, choose from hundreds of long-term pet-friendly apartments in Phoenix for rent.
+We’ve got you covered, choose from hundreds of long-term pet-friendly condos and apartments for rent in Phoenix AZ.

 This is the city center, lots of businesses and places of entertainment here.
 There’s even an Imax theater!
 The Arizona Science Center is also located here — this is the place to go for family-friendly hands on experiments.
 There are plenty of great apartments and townhouses located near Cooper Square downtown.